Ang Rita Sherpa: Career

-Sherpa's first successful climb was to Mount Cho Oyu at the age of 20.
-He went on to successfully summit dozens of mountains including Mount Everest, K2, Cho Oyu, Lhotse, Manaslu, Annapurna and Dhaulagiri, multiple times without supplementary oxygen.
+Sherpa's first successful climb was Cho Oyu at the age of 20.
+He went on to climb dozens of mountains including Mount Everest, K2, Cho Oyu, Lhotse, Manaslu, Annapurna and Dhaulagiri, multiple times without supplementary oxygen.
 He is thought to have successfully summitted eight-thousanders a total of 18 times, almost all of them without oxygen.

 Sherpa first climbed Mount Everest in 1983.
-In just over 13 years, he reached the summit of Everest nine more times without the use of bottled oxygen.
+In just over 13 years, he reached the summit of Everest nine more times without bottled oxygen.
 Eight of his ten summits were via the Southeast ridge route.
 His last summit was 12 days after the 1996 Everest disaster.
 He was distraught by the loss of his friends in the disaster.
 He fell ill that year.
 According to his family, King Birendra had sent Crown Prince Dipendra to relay his request that Sherpa retire from mountaineering, in view of his deteriorating health.
 He stopped mountaineering following the visit by the Crown Prince.

-Sherpa was the first person to reach the summit of Everest in winter without supplementary oxygen, a feat he achieved in 1987.
+Sherpa was the first person to reach the summit of Everest in winter without supplementary oxygen, a feat he achieved on 22 December 1987.
 He was also the first person to climb Everest 10 times.
-He was recognised by the Guinness World Records in 2017 as the only person in the world to have climbed Mount Everest ten times without bottled oxygen, a record he still holds in 2020.
+He was recognised by the Guinness World Records in 2017 as the only person in the world to have climbed Mount Everest 10 times without bottled oxygen, a record he still holds in 2025.

 Sherpa was considered by his peers to be the strongest and most skilled Sherpa guide of his time.
 According to Sherpa, he once signed up as a low-altitude porter in an expedition to Dhaulagiri but was made to carry equipment to Dhaulagiri-III camp, a task he successfully completed without shoes and any climbing gear.
 In April 1985, he successfully took the leader of the Norwegian team that he was guiding, to the summit of Mount Everest despite a blizzard.
 During his record-setting ascent of Everest in the winter of 1987, he assisted a South Korean team.
 According to Sherpa, after he and another climber got separated from the team one night, the two performed aerobic exercises all night to keep warm and alive.
 In 1990, he assisted a team from the Nepali Army in their Everest expedition.
 From the team that started its preparation with almost 50 members, only four reached the summit along with Sherpa, only one of them a soldier of the Nepali Army.